-There are many historical and natural sights to see along State Highway M-185.
-Included in this blog post is what you can expect when you make your way around Mackinac Island.
+There are many historical and natural sights to see along State Highway M-185, the car-free road that circles the outer rim of Mackinac Island.
+Here’s what you can expect when you make your way around Mackinac Island:

 GENERAL INFORMATION ON GOING AROUND MACKINAC ISLAND